alexchri/Katas.rochaix/README.md

 Vending Machine Project: active

 ************************************
-STYLE GUIDE for Vending Machine Kata:
+STYLE and FUNCTIONAL GUIDE for Vending Machine Kata:
 ************************************

 First official commit for this project begins on 22JUL2017.